-After the above two, it's time for some human interaction that is irreplaceable.
+After the above two, it's time for irreplaceable human interaction.

 That way, you can also get to know your neighbors before you arrive, which is a huge bonus.

-After reading this article, we hope that searching for your residential neighborhood will be much more efficient and easy.
+After reading this article, we hope your search for a residential neighborhood will be much more efficient and easy.

 And if you still encounter difficulties, the Sweet crib community is always here for you.

 By the way, have you already checked our collections page today?